techiediaries/techiediaries/_posts/2019/Angular/2019-01-20-angular-http-client.md

 At the time of this writing `@angular/cli` **v8.0.0-beta.11** is installed.

 You need to have Node.js installed on your system.
-On Ubuntu you can follow this [tutorial](https://www.techiediaries.com/ubuntu-install-nodejs-npm).
+On Ubuntu you can follow this [tutorial](https://www.techiediaries.com/ubuntu-install-nodejs-npm/).

 > Note: You may need to use a CMD line with admin access in Windows or add `sudo` in Linux and macOS for installing npm packages globally.
-> You need to have Node.js installed on your system.
-On Ubuntu you can follow this [tutorial](https://www.techiediaries.com/ubuntu-install-nodejs-npm).
->
 > As of this writing, Angular CLI v7.1.4 will be installed.